gcai47/git-collab-test/README.md

 This is a testing project to make sure that we can collaborate on code together using GitHub.

-My favorite candy is
+My favorite candy is Kit Kat.